-- G. The School shall disclose to the parents the qualifications of its teachers in the manner required by law.
-The School shall provide to the Sponsor, prior to the opening of school, the qualifications and assignments of all staff members using the Sponsor's designated database.
-Teaching assignments must match the state's course code directory numbers.
-Changes will be provided to the Sponsor within three (3) work days of hiring, granting leaves of absence, and/or terminating teachers. - H. The School shall implement policies and procedures for background screening of all prospective employees, volunteers and mentors.
+- 1. The School shall implement policies and procedures for background screening of all prospective employees, volunteers and mentors.
 This policy will also detail the procedures for screening of all volunteers and mentors.
-These personnel policies and procedures shall be made available to the Sponsor no later than two weeks prior to the opening of school each year. - I. The School shall require all employees and the members of the Governing Board to be fingerprinted by an authorized law enforcement agency or an employee of the School or Sponsor who is trained to take fingerprints, pursuant to section 1002.33(12), Florida Statutes.
+These personnel policies and procedures shall be made available to the Sponsor no later than two weeks prior to the opening of school each year. - 2.
+The School shall require all employees and the members of the Governing Board to be fingerprinted by an authorized law enforcement agency or an employee of the School or Sponsor who is trained to take fingerprints, pursuant to section 1002.33(12), Florida Statutes.
 The cost of fingerprinting shall be borne by the School or the individual being fingerprinted.
 The results of all such background investigations and fingerprinting will be reported in writing to the Superintendent of Schools or his/her designee.
 No School employee or member of the Governing Board may be on campus with students until his/her fingerprints are processed and cleared.
-The School shall ensure that it complies with all fingerprinting and background check requirements, including those relating to vendors, pursuant to sections 1012.32, 1012.465, 1012.467, and 1012.468, Florida Statutes, and shall follow Sponsor's policy with regard to the fingerprinting and
+The School shall ensure that it complies with all fingerprinting and background check requirements, including those relating to vendors, pursuant to sections 1012.32, 1012.465, 1012.467, and 1012.468, Florida Statutes, and shall follow Sponsor's policy with regard to the fingerprinting and background check requirements of volunteers.
+The School shall notify the Sponsor's Human Resources Department when a staff member is no longer employed at the School.

-- background check requirements of volunteers.
-The School shall notify the Sponsor's Human Resource Department when a staff member is no longer employed at the School. - J. The School shall require all employees and Board members to self-report within 48 hours to appropriate authorities any arrest and final disposition of such arrest other than minor traffic violations.
-The School shall then take appropriate action relating to the employment of that individual. - K. The School shall not violate the anti-discrimination provisions of section 1000.05,Florida Statutes, and the Florida Education Equity Act. - L. Performance Evaluations for Instructional Personnel and School Administrators - The School shall comply with section 1012.34, Florida Statutes, related to performance evaluation requirements for charter school instructional personnel and school administrators. - 2.
-The School shall notify the Sponsor by May 1st of each school year as to the School's intent to follow the Sponsor's Instructional Personnel and School Administrators Evaluation System or if the School will adopt their own performance evaluation system for implementation in the subsequent school year.
-If the School elects to adopt the Sponsor's evaluation system the School's instructional and administrative personnel will be evaluated based on the same student assessment measures and metrics, performance criteria and evaluation models as applied to the evaluation of the Sponsor's personnel.
-The School will have access to the teacher and principal evaluation results, including the component scores, in the same manner as it is provided and made accessible to the Sponsor's schools.
+- 3. The School shall require all employees and Board members to self-report within 48 hours to appropriate authorities any arrest and final disposition of such arrest other than minor traffic violations.
+The School shall then take appropriate action relating to the employment of that individual. - E. Performance Evaluations for Instructional Personnel and School Administrators - The School shall comply with section 1012.34, Florida Statutes, related to performance evaluation requirements for charter school instructional personnel and school administrators. - 2.
+The School shall notify the Sponsor by May 1st of each school year as to the School's intent to follow the Sponsor's Instructional Personnel and School Administrators Evaluation System or if the School will adopt their own performance evaluation system for implementation in the subsequent school year. - 3.
+The School's implementation of these personnel evaluation systems will be monitored by the Sponsor as part of the Sponsor's responsibility to ensure that the School is in compliance with all applicable laws and regulations. - 4.
+The School agrees to submit all teacher and instructional staff personnel evaluation data to the Sponsor without delay in order for the Sponsor to meet the state's reporting requirements.